CHAPTER THIRTY—CONDITIONS

 Richard made for the other lab, removing his glasses and trying to breathe.
 He had a distinct feeling that he would start sobbing as soon as he tried to update Eve.

 He opened the door to the adjacent lab, where his friend sat at the counter constructing sensors.
-With the android missing as well, and physical resources too depleted to fully build another one, they weren’t quite sure what to do in the limbo between figuring out what was happening, and notifying Dhar that James was a complete lunatic.
+With the android missing as well, their equipment damaged and supplies depleted, they weren’t quite sure what to do in the limbo between figuring out what was happening, and notifying Dhar that James was a complete lunatic.

 He gave Eve a bleak expression.